-My chapter in the book, "Wisdom of Our Fathers" edited by Tim Russert.
-2007
+From my story in the book, "Wisdom of Our Fathers" edited by Tim Russert.
+2006

 My Father Would Have Loved My Children